 Lion Brand Yarn is a popular yarn brand that offers a wide range of quality yarns for knitters and crocheters.
 The company has been in business since 1878 and offers a variety of natural fibers, including wool, cotton, and bamboo, as well as synthetic options like acrylic.
 Lion Brand Yarns are available in a wide range of colors, sizes, and styles to suit any project.

-The best part about yarns from this brand is that they are less expensive than other options made of natural fiber.
+The best part about yarns from this brand is that they offer less expensive yarn options than others made of natural fiber (such as merino wool).
 Lion Brand products enable arm knitters to knit with multiple strands while achieving a good thickness and weight.
+It might be the best arm knitting yarn for beginners and experienced knitters alike.

 Common Questions about Arm Knitting Yarn